-** Please note, you need to apply by 11.59pm British Summer Time (UTC+1) on 1 August 2019Am I guaranteed accommodation if Reading is my insurance choice?
+** Please note, you need to apply by 11.59pm British Summer Time (UTC+1) of your year of entry.Am I guaranteed accommodation if Reading is my insurance choice?

 A place in hall cannot be guaranteed if Reading is your insurance choice.
 The number of rooms available varies from year to year depending on the number of successful applications to the University.
 You will not be able to apply for accommodation until Reading becomes your firm choice; this is usually the Monday following A-level results.
 Students holding insurance offers may need to explore alternative accommodation arrangements if University accommodation is full - you will be provided with further information and guidance if this situation arises.Can I get an accessible room?

 Accessible rooms are subject to availability.
 The University's Disability Team provides support and advice and works closely with the Accommodation Team to assist students with special requirements.
 They can be contacted by email: email@example.com or phone: +44 (0)118 378 8921.Do you have specific halls for Postgraduate students?